 Now that I have a proven road map, I think, what if I got that information right away?

 I could have just got on with my life and saved a decade of heartache.

-And that’s why I decided to start my website, sort of a safe place for women so we can get rid of the stigma of disordered eating because it’s so common.
+And that’s why I started my website.
+I wanted to get rid of the stigma of disordered eating.
+It’s so common.